benogle/fuelie/README.md

         "mixture": "afr"
       },

-      // Setup how the app should read your logfile "logFile": {
+      // Set up how the app should read your logfile "logFile": {
         // Currently time should be decimal seconds starting from 0 "time": "Time/s",